Ever stared at a histology slide and wondered why the muscle fibers look the way they do?

 - Hypertensive organ damage – smooth muscle thickening in vessels becomes obvious with Masson’s Trichrome.

 In practice, pathologists rely on the same visual cues you’re learning now.
-Now, if you can nail the practical, you’ve already built a mental library that will serve you in clinics, research, or even forensic work.
+If you can nail the practical, you’ve already built a mental library that will serve you in clinics, research, or even forensic work.
 The short version is: the better you can read a slide, the better you can read a patient.

 How It Works (or How to Do It)